Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 | Aruba Management          | 00       | 1111        | `wlan.fc.type == 00 && wlan.fc.type_subtype == 15` | Aruba-specific management frame.
 Used for proprietary management functions specific to Aruba networks. |

 ## 🎮🛜💊 802.11 MAC Frames :: `Control`
-_Control frames are used to manage access to the wireless medium and ensure that data transmissions occur smoothly without collisions.
+_Control frames are used to manage access to the wireless medium and ensure that data transmissions occur smoothly without collisions, this means that the Control frames are used to assist with the delivery of the data frames such as 802.11 acknowledgement (Ack), request to send (RTS) and clear to send (CTS) and more.
 These frames are essential for coordinating data transfer and managing the state of communication links._

 **Key functions of Control Frames:**
 - **`Acknowledgment`**: Frames like ACK are used to acknowledge the receipt of data frames, ensuring reliable communication. <br><br>